Ameengabr/Portfolio-/README.md

 - Designed by Microsoft and delivered via Coursera to train analysts in powerful BI practices.
 - Focused on designing and building scalable dashboards and reports using Power BI.
 - Covered DAX, data modeling, report automation, and publishing best practices.

----

 ## 📊 Featured Projects

-I maintain a **comprehensive collection of data science and optimization notebooks** across multiple repositories.

----

 ### ⚙️ Optimization Projects